Jharkhand: Ruckus in two centres over paper leak allegation in JPSC prelims, govt rejects claim | Education

 On getting to know about the incident, Deputy Commissioner Ramesh Gholap and SP Vikas Pandey went to the centre.

-Additional Collector Arvind Kumar, who was the nodal officer for the examination, said the allegations of the paper leak were baseless.
+Additional Collector Arvind Kumar, the exam's nodal officer, said the allegations of the paper leak were baseless.

 About a dozen aspirants in an examination hall were creating a ruckus, he said, adding that it went peacefully in the eight other halls of the centre.